 Karen Gager, MSW, LICSW. has a master’s degree in Clinical Social Work from Boston University School of Social Work.
-She has worked in the fields of social services and education for over twenty years.
+She has worked in the fields of social services and education for over twenty five years.
 In addition, she has been a Field Instructor for various Schools of Social Work in RI and MA.
 Karen was awarded a Women of Achievement Award in Program Development for “Improving the Lives of Children & Youth” by the YWCA of Rhode Island in 2007.

 Board Of Directors